 2. Building the Content Calendar

-To maximise your SEO efforts, you need to create unique net-new content pieces.
+To maximise your international SEO services, you need to create unique net-new content pieces.
 This step is critical to the success of your SEO content strategy.
 To do this, you can download your rankings from SEM Rush and cross-reference what is ranking by either doing a search within your sheet or running a VLOOKUP formula to check at scale.
 Another way to check is to search your own blog for existing topics.
 If one already exists but isn’t ranking, you can use that existing content and refresh it with a new outline and optimised structure.

 Creating the Content Calendar